Considerations for Impact Reporting

 Length and purpose

-The statements should be brief (less than 250 words), use lay terms, and effectively describe the economic, societal and/or environmental benefits of Sea Grant's research, extension, education and communications work.
+The statements should be brief (less than 250 words is ideal), use lay terms, and effectively describe the economic, societal and/or environmental benefits of Sea Grant's research, extension, education and communications work.

 Impacts versus accomplishments